By: Jen Russon

 Helena is a student at Coral Springs Charter School, where her two brothers attended and recently graduated.
-She is a goalie on her soccer team, and a member of SATO, a sports training organization which has spurred her interest in a sports medicine career.
+She is a goalie on her soccer team and a member of SATO, a sports training organization that has spurred her interest in a sports medicine career.

 “Now that she’s had this experience as a patient, she’ll understand that job in a way that she would not have before,” Helena’s mother said.
 Looking for the bright side, she shared the good news that her daughter is expected to return to soccer playing when she heals.

 The healing process has had, to the Zepeda family’s surprise, some happy moments.
 Coach Charlie Fine, a teacher at Helena’s school, happened to be in Las Vegas during her hospital stay.
 He brought his student Starbucks coffee and magazines to enjoy.
-Her other visitors included team members from the Las Vegas Lights FC, a professional soccer team that heard Helena was in need of cheering up.
+Her other visitors included team members from the Las Vegas Lights FC, a professional soccer team that heard Helena needed cheering up.

 The visit happened just before Helena’s surgery at 5 p.m. on Friday.
 Her mother said that it was a nice experience for everyone, and Helena slept well because of it.

 The Zepedas are unsure of when they can return to Coral Springs.
 A GoFundMe has been set up to help pay for the mounting expenses; Zepeda is a single parent and said any donated amount makes a difference.